JoshuaBb/Venue/location/README.md

 # New Lessons/Technologies

+<b>Python</b>: Still trying to get familiar with Python syntax and how to write a pythonic application.
+In this specific project the async defs seem a bit overkill and a couple of things feel a bit off.
+Even though they don't offer much utility, I wanted to play around with them

 <b>Virtual Environments via Python</b>: I haven't utilized pip build system for any project or had a multi-directory structure.

 <b>Fast API</b>: I have only used Django and FastApi for playing around with webservices.
 From a comparison point of view, I liked FastAPI a lot.
 It wasn't super opinionated and seemed easy enough to setup.
 The integration around OpenAPI was pretty awesome